localbetascreening/lbs/README.md

 # LBS

-LBS is a general framework for screening in high dimensional data.It can take advantage of multiple CPU cores to significantly accelerate the running time.
+LBS is a general framework for screening in high dimensional data.
+It can take advantage of multiple CPU cores to significantly accelerate the running time.

 ## Example

-# to train a screening model by LBS on the HIV-1 integrase dataset:
+## to train a screening model by LBS on the HIV-1 integrase dataset:

 python lbsTrain.py --data 'data/integrase.csv.gz' --out lbsmodel.npz

-# to screen samples on test data :
+## to screen samples on test data :

 python lbsPredict.py --data 'data/integrase.csv.gz' --model lbsmodel.npz --result SreenResult.txt